So today I wanted to have a chat about your blogging inbox and some of the potential blogging scams you might come across as a blogger.

 This email goes something like this: ‘Hi, I’ve read your blog on xxx, I thought you might want to link to our article on xxx.’
 Why on earth would you want to do this?
 You’ve already done research for the blog post; so it is again another desperate link building attempt (and a bloody cheeky one at that!)

 How many agencies are there now?
-I think these people must work on commision as you’ll sign up and you’ll never hear from them again, I guarantee it.
+I think these people must work on commission as you’ll sign up and you’ll never hear from them again, I guarantee it.
+A lot of these also set up referral schemes for bloggers to refer other bloggers to so they can quickly build up hundreds of bloggers even if there’s no work.
+I talk about this more in this post and the dangers to look out for.

 I’m sorry, find me an infographic that isn’t shit (oops, another swear.)
 Seriously, find me one and I’ll pay you.
 People need to stop trying to make infographics happen.